gizipp/acts_as_lockable/README.md

 # ActsAsLockable

-This gem built to allowing records to be lockable.
+[UNMAINTAINED] This gem built to allowing records to be lockable.
 It's lock your records and let'em untouched.

+[WARNING] This gem is deprecated and unmaintained.
+DWYOR!

 ## Installation